 - 2 Create a partition with the fdisk command.

-When you use the fdisk command, a DOS partition table is automatically created.
+When you use the fdisk command, this automatically create a DOS partition table.
 Switch to a GPT table by entering “g” on the first fdisk prompt.
 To make this easy, accept the default values for partition number, first sector and last sector at the fdisk prompt by hitting the enter button when prompted.

 Input “n” at the next prompt.
-This means a new partition is been created;
+This creates a new partition;

 Then input “w” to write the changes made.